vklysoff/docker-snx-checkpoint-vpn/README.md

 `SNX_USER`: Optional if certificate volume has been provided, otherwise mandatory.
 String corresponding to the username of VPN client

-With docker-compose you also need the following variables:
+With `docker-compose` you also need the following variables:

 `CONTAINER_NAME`: Name to assign to the container

 `LOCAL_CERTIFICATE_PATH`: Local absolute path to your `.p12` certificate

+**IMPORTANT**: Remember to escape any special character.
+For example, `stR0ngPas$word2` becomes `'stR0ngPas\$word2'`.

+Wrapping with single quotes is only needed if you're creating the container with `docker run`, you can omit them if you're using `docker-compose` with the `.env` file.

 ## Allowed volumes